rijadhusic/Custom_PHP_MVC/README.md

 2. Configure your web server to point to the project root directory.
 3. Update the necessary configurations in the `app/config` files according to your environment and preferences.
 4. Create a new MySQL database and update the database configuration in `app/config/config.php`.
+5. Update the base URL in the .htaccess file located in the public directory.
+Open the .htaccess file and modify the RewriteBase directive to match the base URL of your application.
+For example, if your application is accessible at http://localhost/rijadmvc/public, set RewriteBase /rijadmvc/public.
-5. Start building your application by creating controllers, models, and views in their respective directories.
+6. Start building your application by creating controllers, models, and views in their respective directories.
-6. Access your application by visiting the configured domain or localhost in your web browser.
+7. Access your application by visiting the configured domain or localhost in your web browser.

 ## Dependencies